 Even though advocates of the famous "revolution in military affairs" have generally felt frustrated over the past decade, a number of important military innovations appeared in Operation Enduring Freedom.
 They may not be as revolutionary as blitzkrieg, aircraft-carrier war, and nuclear weapons, but they are impressive nonetheless.
-Advocates of radical change have tended to underestimate the degree to which the U.S. military can and does innovate even without dramatic trans-
+Advocates of radical change have tended to underestimate the degree to which the U.S. military can and does innovate even without dramatic transformation.

 Several developments were particularly notable.
 First, there was the widespread deployment of special operations forces with laser rangefinders and gps devices to call in extremely precise air strikes.
 Ground spotters have appeared in the annals of warfare for as long as airplanes themselves, but this was the first time they were frequently able to provide targeting information accurate to within several meters and do so quickly.
+Second, U.S. reconnaissance capabilities showed real improvement.
+Unmanned

 Second, U.S. reconnaissance capabilities showed real improvement.
-Unmanned aerial vehicles (uavs), together with imaging satellites and jstars, maintained frequent surveillance of much of the battlefield and continuous coverage of certain specific sites-providing a capability that General Myers described as "persistence.
+Unmanned aerial vehicles (uavs), together with imaging satellites and jstars, maintained frequent surveillance of much of the battlefield and continuous coverage of certain specific sites-providing a capability that General Myers described as "persistence."

 Also notable were advances in battlefield communications.
-The networks estab-Also notable were advances in battlefield communications.
 The networks established between uavs, satellites, combat aircraft, and command centers were faster than in any previous war, making "persistence" even more valuable.
 The networks were not always fast enough, especially when the political leadership needed to intercede in specific targeting decisions.
 Nor were they available for all combat aircraft in the theater; for example, the Air Force's "Link 16" data links are not yet installed on many strike aircraft.
-But they did often reduce the time between detections of the property of the communication of the communication of the property of the communication of the property of the communication of the communicatio ing a target and destroying it to less than 20 minutes.
+But they did often reduce the time between detecting a target and destroying it to less than 20 minutes.